salsita/foosball-rating/backend/README.md

 The port on which the server is listening is reported in the console output.

 ## Environment variables

-Here's the list of the envirnment variables that could to be configured.
+Here's the list of the environment variables that could be configured.

 ```
 process.env.DATABASE_URL